Bernoulli number: Early history

 The Bernoulli numbers are rooted in the early history of the computation of sums of integer powers, which have been of interest to mathematicians since antiquity.

 Methods to calculate the sum of the first n positive integers, the sum of the squares and of the cubes of the first n positive integers were known, but there were no real 'formulas', only descriptions given entirely in words.
 Among the great mathematicians of antiquity to consider this problem were Pythagoras (c.
 572–497 BCE, Greece), Archimedes (287–212 BCE, Italy), Aryabhata (b.
-476, India), Abu Bakr al-Karaji (d.
-1019, Persia) and Abu Ali al-Hasan ibn al-Hasan ibn al-Haytham (965–1039, Iraq).
+476, India), Al-Karaji (d.
+1019, Persia) and Ibn al-Haytham (965–1039, Iraq).

 During the late sixteenth and early seventeenth centuries mathematicians made significant progress.
 In the West Thomas Harriot (1560–1621) of England, Johann Faulhaber (1580–1635) of Germany, Pierre de Fermat (1601–1665) and fellow French mathematician Blaise Pascal (1623–1662) all played important roles.

 Thomas Harriot seems to have been the first to derive and write formulas for sums of powers using symbolic notation, but even he calculated only up to the sum of the fourth powers.
 Johann Faulhaber gave formulas for sums of powers up to the 17th power in his 1631 Academia Algebrae, far higher than anyone before him, but he did not give a general formula.